tito-arch/BABC-2/content/post/new-google-workspace.md

-+++
-author = "P.Gitau"
-categories = "Artificial Intelligence & Machine Learning" date = 2023-03-26T18:50:27Z
+---
-description = "A breakdown Quick on Google introducing generative AI on Google Workspace." tags = ["  Generative Ai ", "Google Workspace "] title = "The Power of AI in Your Hands: Google Workspace's New Era" [cover] alt = "A breakdown on Microsoft introducing generative AI on Google Workspace." caption = "image credits: 21st centurychronicles" image = "/uploads/google-workspace.jpg"
+title: "The Power of AI in Your Hands: Google Workspace's New Era"

-+++
+date: 2023-03-26T18:50:27.000Z
+draft: false
+description: A breakdown Quick on Google introducing generative AI on Google Workspace.
+cover-photo: bunnie abc
+categories: Artificial Intelligence & Machine Learning
+tags:
+  - "  Generative Ai "
+  - "Google Workspace "
+author: P.Gitau
+cover:
+  alt: A breakdown on Microsoft introducing generative AI on Google Workspace.
+  caption: "image credits: 21st centurychronicles"
+  image: /uploads/google-workspace.jpg
+---
 # Introducing A New Era for Google Workspace

 On **March 14th,** Google announced that soon they will be releasing a new workspace that will be integrated with generative AI.